 Waste Management Objective Minimise construction and demolition waste as much as practicable. and Reduce the impact of waste on-site and beyond the site boundary.
-Mitigation Measures Timing All waste will be managed and disposed of in accordance with the KT's waste management procedures.
+Mitigation Me Mitigation Measures Timing • All waste will be managed and disposed of in accordance with the Construction KT's waste management procedures.
 Construction

-Waste Management salvag All wa appro EPA gu All rec All wa ensure storm All bol anothe e possible, construction and demolition materials will be ed for reuse to divert waste from landfill.
-It is to will be separated into waste streams and contained within priate receptacles and/or disposed of in accordance with the widelines.
-It is epitacles will be in good condition.
-It is transportation vehicles will be covered appropriately to express waste cannot spill, leak or escape onto the road or wash into water drains.
-It is sold-on or gifted for re-purpose at ear site.
-Bottom station building and deck materials to be need or taken away for re-construction by a third party.
-Performance Criteria No litter or waste material to be released from site in an uncontrolled manner.
-Corrective Actions mired and the market market and production and prod
+Waste Management Where Where possible, construction and demolition materials will be salvag ed for reuse to divert waste from landfill.
+All wa ste will be separated into waste streams and contained within appro priate receptacles and/or disposed of in accordance with the EPA gu uidelines.
+All rec eptacles will be in good condition.
+All wa ste transportation vehicles will be covered appropriately to ensure e waste cannot spill, leak or escape onto the road or wash into storm water drains.
+All bol All bobsled equipment will be sold-on or gifted for re-purpose at another site.
+Bottom station building and deck materials to be scrapped or taken away for re-construction by a third party.
+Performance Criteria No litter or waste material to be released from site in an uncon trolled manner. • Investigate cause of inappropriate waste disposal/management.
+Actions • Review on-site waste handling facilities and implement corrective actions e.g. change in receptacle size and/or waste manageme nt signage. • If required, implement administrative controls e.g. additional waste management training for staff.